denten-books/plain-text/4-screen.md

 projection.
 The player does not operate at the site of the archive, where the bits that produce surface images actually reside.
 The player therefore perceives the computed scenery as analog representation.
-The property of being digital thus indicates first and foremost the *systematic ability to impose structure*.
+The property of being digital thus indicates the *systematic ability to impose structure*.
 The game is digital for a programmer and analog for the player.
 The quality of the digital separates those that create differentiation from those who holistically apprehend the differentiated structure---those to whom structure is an absolute given.

 Further, note that from an instrumental point of view, to make something digital, in Katz's final formulation, implies the separation of structure from